-Wintering: In Tyul'kubasskii District of Turkestan Province, overwintering is observed at Krasnaya Gorka and the outskirts of Sastyube town.
-Here Great Bustards are encountered winter on wheat and hay fields, and also at topographic low points and near disconnected elm (Ulmus pumila) windbreaks.
-In Baidibekskii District of Turkistan Province, Great Bustards are regularly observed in the winter on the Important Bird Area "Arystandy" and on adjacent dry, piedmont steppe to Chayan Reservoir, which is used as sheep pasture (Shakula & Baskakova 2019).
+Wintering: In Tyul'kubasskii District of Turkistan Province, overwintering is observed at Krasnaya Gorka and the outskirts of Sastyube town.
+Here Great Bustards are encountered in winter on wheat and hay fields, and also at topographic low points and near disconnected elm (Ulmus pumila) windbreaks.
+In Baidibekskii District of Turkistan Province, Great Bustards are regularly observed in the winter on the "Arystandy" IBA and on adjacent dry, piedmont steppe to Chayan Reservoir, which is used as sheep pasture (Shakula & Baskakova 2019).